 3.1.
-The Licensee shall indemnify and the indemnified the State, the Minister, his officers, servants or agents against an action loss, damage, costs, expenses and any demands of chims howson or arising in connection with the construction, maintenance or use chany structures, apparatus, equipment or any other thing used in connection with the licensed operation in the licensed area or in the exercise of the rights granted under the licence and the Licensee shall take such steps as the Minister may specify in order to ensure compliance with this condition.
+The Licensee shall indemnin and teep indemnined the State, the Minister, his officers, servants or agents against all actors loss, damage, costs, expenses and any demands or chains howsoner arising m connection with the construction, maintenance or use of any structures, apparatus, equipment or any other thing used in connection with the licensed operation in the licensed area or in the exercise of the rights granted under the licence and the Licensee shall take such steps as the Minister may specify in order to ensure compliance with this condition.

-3. The duty of mintenance and responsibility for the upkeep and safety of the site of the
+2. The duty of maintenance and responsibility for the upkeep and safety of the site rests with the License